OpenDataScotland/jkan/_datasets/improvement+service-car+parking+-+scotland.md

 ---
 category:
 - Transportation
-date_created: 'Car Parking: Car Parks (points) '
+date_created: '2021-06-11'
-date_updated: '2021-06-11T09:19:56.700829'
+date_updated: '2022-02-18'
 license: 'Custom licence: Other (Not Open)'
 maintainer: Improvement Service
-notes: <p>Most councils will keep a record of their car parks, bays and zones (including parking-related TROs (Traffic Regulation Orders).
-Therefore we have tried to compile these into consistent national layers.\n\nCurrently, we publish five layers:\n- Car Parks - a polygon layer\n- Car Parks - a point layer\n- Parking Bays - a polygon layer\n- Parking Zones - a polygon layer\n\nAny supplied line records (usually TROs) have been buffered by 2m to create a representative area and incorporate them into the national polygon layers.\n\nMany partially populated attributes are currently published.
-However, we will look to rationalise this list in future iterations.</p>
+notes: '<p>Most councils will keep a record of their car parks, bays and zones (including parking-related TROs (Traffic Regulation Orders).
+Therefore we have tried to compile these into consistent national layers.
+Currently, we publish five layers: - Car Parks - a polygon layer - Car Parks - a point layer - Parking Bays - a polygon layer
+  - Parking Zones - a polygon layer  Any supplied line records (usually TROs) have been buffered by 2m to create a representative area and incorporate them into the national polygon layers.
+Many partially populated attributes are currently published.
+  However, we will look to rationalise this list in future iterations.</p>'
 organization: Improvement Service
 original_dataset_link: ' https://data.spatialhub.scot/dataset/car_parking-is'
 records: null